9 Lesson 3 Dialogue 1: Schedule a time to meet

 1. Asking a person’s age in China more common than in the West because age defines how Chinese people appropriately and politely address each other.
 For example, if a guy learns that another guy is older than him, he would call that guy () or 大哥 (dà gē).
 Words such as “大哥”/ “哥” or “大姐” ( dà jiě)/ “姐” ( jiě), “小哥哥” ( xiǎo gē ge) or “小姐姐” ( xiǎo jiě jie) are common ways Chinese people address the people they know in everyday life, and the word they choose is related to the age difference between the speakers.

 Besides 你多大 and 你几岁, there are many other ways to ask for people’s ages in Chinese.
-To learn more, please watch this video.
+To learn more about asking people’s ages, please watch this video.

 2. You may have noticed that in the vocabulary list, there is a word 事(儿).
 In northern China, people like to add -er sound () to certain syllables in spoken Chinese, as in 事儿 (shìr, thing), 哪儿 (nǎr, where), 一点儿 (yìdiǎnr, a little), and 好玩儿 (hǎo wánr, fun).
 However, people in the South prefer not to add the -er sound.
 They would say the four examples listed above without, namely shì, 一点 yì diǎn好玩 hǎo wán.